-- 1. Position the battery in the tray (Figure 42). - 2.
+- 1. Position the battery in the tray (Figure 46). - 2.
 Using the fasteners previously removed, install the positive (red) battery cable to the positive (+) battery terminal. - 3.
 Using the fasteners previously removed, install the negative battery cable to the negative (-) battery terminal. - 4.
-Slide the red terminal boot onto the positive (red) battery post. - Secure the battery with the hold-down (Figure 42). - 6.
-Lower the seat.
+Slide the red terminal boot onto the positive (red) battery post. - 5.
+Secure the battery with the hold-down (Figure 46). - 6.
+Install the battery cover by pushing down and tightening the 2 fasteners clockwise (Figure 45).